cedaro/satispress/docs/composer.md

 ## Configuring Authentication

-It's also possible configure Composer to use your API Key by running the `config` command:
+It's also possible to configure Composer to use your API Key by running the `config` command:

 ```sh
 $ composer config http-basic.packages.example.com \